Wowo51/Sym/sym.md

-## Sym, a free, open source, symbolic computation engine.
-By SymbolicComputation.com.
+## Sym, a free, open source, symbolic computation library.

 Sym is in alpha, watch here for updates.